This post may contain affiliate links. I may earn a small commission off of at NO extra cost to you. For more info, view my Privacy Policy.

 To make a bean stitch, insert hook into the st, yo, pull up a loop (2 loops on hook) * yo, insert hook into same st, yo, pull up a loop (4 loops on hook) Repeat from * once more.
 You should have 6 loops on hook, yo and pull through all 6 loops, secure with a ch st

-*sk next st, work a bean st in the next st* repeat * to * across piece until you reach the last 2 st, sk st, hdc in last st
+*sk next st, work a bean st in the next st* repeat * to * across piece until you reach the last 2 st, sk st, hdc in last stitch

 To continue working additional rows of bean stitch

-Additional rows: ch 2, t, hdc in 1st st, work a bean st in every triangle space of bean stitch from previous row, hdc in very last st
+Additional repeat row: ch 2, t, hdc in 1st st, work a bean st in every triangle space of bean stitch from previous row, hdc in very last st

 The triangle is formed from not yarning over when you first go into the stitch to make a bean stitch.
 They are pretty easy to see once you pull the stitches apart a little.